 As a dressing:

-- Salads: The classic choice is to use this as an avocado salad dressing with Mexican kale salad, southwest quinoa salad, healthy taco salad, and with these chicken quinoa bowl.
+- Salads: The classic choice is to use this as an avocado salad dressing with Mexican kale salad, healthy taco salad, and with these chicken quinoa bowl.

-- Over eggs: Fried, scrambled, or even an egg bake like this sweet potato casserole or veggie frittata.
+- Over eggs: Fried, scrambled, or even an egg bake like this sweet potato casserole.

 - Seafood: Avocado pairs amazingly with fish and prawns.
 Drizzle it over cedar plank, canned salmon cakes or grilled salmon.